gramener/gramex/gramex/apps/guide/tutorials/dashboards/README.md

 * [gramex.yaml](../quickstart/output/gramex.yaml.source)
 * [store-sales.csv](../quickstart/store-sales.csv)

-Basic Javascript and JQuery knowledge helps, but is not required.

 ## Introduction

-Recall that in the quickstart we had sales data from a fictional superstore.
-We had displayed this data in an table and added a bar chart that showed the sales of different customer segments.
-This chart was static, in that it displayed a single view for the complete dataset - we had no ability to filter or zoom or look into a subset of the data - or change the chart in any way at all.
+The chart we made in the quickstart was static, in that it displayed a single view for the complete dataset - with no way to filter the data or change the chart dynamically.

-To fix this, there are two things we need to accomplish:
+To fix this, we need to:

 1. detect events like:
     * clicks on chart or table elements